Daniela Philippi: Life

 In the summer semester 2009, she took up a teaching position at the Musicology Department of the Ruprecht-Karls-University of Heidelberg.
 In the academic year 2009/10, she held a professorship at the Institute for Musicology at the Johann Wolfgang Goethe University Frankfurt.
 In the winter semester 2010/11, she held a teaching position there.
-Since the summer semester 2011, Philippi has held the academy professorship at the Institute of Musicology of the Johann Wolfgang Goethe University.
+From 2011 to 2024, Daniela Philippi held the Academy Professorship at the Institute of Musicology at the Johann Wolfgang Goethe University in Frankfurt am Main.
+Since the summer semester of 2025, she has held the position of Acting Professor of Historical Musicology at this Institute.
 Since 2013, she has been the 1st chairperson of the Frankfurt association Musica Judaica, since 2019 also 1st chairperson of the Frankfurt Telemann Society.